 Born in the small town of Saguenay in Quebec, Josie Boivin is the youngest of nine children.
 Classically trained as a pianist, Boivin discovered she could sing opera in high school, when she was overheard by a music teacher while jokingly imitating an opera singer.
-After spending her teens in the highly competitive opera world, she studied jazz at the University of Montreal before dropping out.
+After spending her teens in the highly competitive opera world, she studied jazz at the University of Montreal.

 It wasn’t until September of 2017 that Boivin found her calling, when a friend invited her to play the legendary Pop Montreal festival.
 At that point, she only had one finished song.
 “I realized that this was my chance,” she says.
 “If I was ever going to make my own music, it was now.
 I quit my job and moved in with my sister, just so I could write all day.”

 After her sister would leave for work every day, Boivin set up her gear, transforming the kitchen into a recording studio, where she wrote and recorded, cleaning everything up before her sister got home at five.
 These recordings, coupled with a few in-studio days with Miles Dupire-Gagnon and Gabriel Lambert from Anemone, would eventually become her debut EP